isomerpages/mlaw-corp/news/announcements/_posts/2020-09-24-Legal-Support-Resources-Available-to-Members-of-the-Public.md

 1. The Ministry of Law and many of our partners provide legal assistance to those who need it:

 a.
 The Legal Aid Bureau (LAB) provides legal advice, legal assistance, and legal aid on civil matters, to Singapore citizens and Permanent Residents with limited means.
-Please visit [https://eservices.mlaw.gov.sg/labesvc/](https://eservices.mlaw.gov.sg/labesvc/) for more information on the eligibility criteria and to submit an online application.
+Please visit [https://go.gov.sg/mlawlabesvc](https://go.gov.sg/mlawlabesvc) for more information on the eligibility criteria and to submit an online application.

 b.
-The Public Defender's Office (PDO) and Pro Bono SG (PBSG) provide criminal defence aid to accused persons with limited means who are charged with non-capital offences.
-Please visit [https://pdo.mlaw.gov.sg](https://pdo.mlaw.gov.sg) for further details.
+The [Public Defender's Office (PDO)](https://pdo.mlaw.gov.sg/) and [Pro Bono SG (PBSG)’s Criminal Legal Aid Scheme (CLAS)](https://www.probono.sg/) co-deliver&nbsp;criminal&nbsp;defence&nbsp;aid to accused persons with limited means who are charged with non-capital offences.
+Please visit&nbsp;PDO’s&nbsp;website&nbsp;for&nbsp;information on&nbsp;the [eligibility criteria](https://pdo.mlaw.gov.sg/criminal-defence-aid/qualifying-for-help/) and [application process](https://pdo.mlaw.gov.sg/criminal-defence-aid/how-to-apply/).

 c.
-Pro Bono SG’s Community Legal Clinics provide general legal guidance on personal issues to those who are unable to afford a lawyer and have not yet obtained legal advice.
-Please visit [https://www.probono.sg/get-legal-help/legal-guidance/the-general-public/legal-clinics-in-singapore](https://www.probono.sg/get-legal-help/legal-guidance/the-general-public/legal-clinics-in-singapore) for more information.
-This website also includes information on legal clinics in Singapore run by other organisations.
+Pro Bono SG’s [Community Legal Clinics](https://www.probono.sg/get-legal-help/legal-guidance/the-general-public/legal-clinics-in-singapore) provide&nbsp;general legal guidance on personal issues to those who are unable to afford a lawyer and have not yet obtained legal advice.
+The [website](https://www.probono.sg/get-legal-help/legal-guidance/the-general-public/legal-clinics-in-singapore) also includes information on legal clinics in Singapore run by other organisations.

 d.
-Pro Bono SG's Community Law Centres bring legal assistance closer to the heartlands.
+Pro Bono SG’s Community Law Centres bring legal assistance closer to the heartlands.
 For more information, please visit [https://www.probono.sg/contact-us](https://www.probono.sg/contact-us).

-e.
-Pro Bono SG's LawGoWhere Community Law Centres [https://www.lawgowhere.sg](https://www.lawgowhere.sg) is a first-stop portal for individuals facing legal crises to get basic information and be directed to holistic help.

 {:start="2"}
 2. The public may also continue to access online tools and websites that provide useful information: